-Our organization values a diverse range of skills and industry-related experiences in our Board Members.
+Our organization values a diverse range of skills and industry-related experiences among our board members.
 While not all of these skills are mandatory, possessing components of these skills can greatly contribute to the effectiveness and dynamism of our Board in fulfilling our mission.